-Kindergarten teachers aid the development of children between the ages of approximately 4-6 as they enter the education system.
-Through the use of games, educational tools and learning exercises, teachers help children build core skills to succeed in school.
-Working with young children can be quite stressful and tiring, requiring a great deal of patience and energy.
-Seeing students' social and academic progress at the end of the school year can be rewarding, though, and most teachers get the summers off.
+Kindergarten teachers aid the development of children between the ages of approximately four and six as they enter the education system.
+Through the use of games, educational tools and learning exercises, they help children build core skills to succeed in school.
+Working with young children can be quite stressful and tiring, requiring a great deal of patience and energy, but seeing students' social and academic progress at the end of the school year can be rewarding, and most teachers get the summers off.

 |Degree Field||Education, elementary education, early childhood education; some states mandate a second major in a relevant content area, such as science or math|

 |Experience||Must complete the requirements of supervised student teaching and pass proficiency exams for certification.|

 |Licensure/Certification||Must pass state certification exams; some states require a kindergarten endorsement|

 |Key Skills||Nurturing, patience, creativity, compassion, communication, good classroom management, computer software skills|

 |Salary (2015)||$54,510 (Annual average salary for a kindergarten teachers, excluding those who worked in special education)|

 |Career Outlook||From 2014-2024, jobs for kindergarten and elementary school teachers are expected to increase by 6%, or a fast-as-average rate.|

 Sources: U.S. Bureau of Labor Statistics, ONET Online, National Association of Early Childhood Teacher Educators.

 Let's find out more about these requirements.